dylanrenwick/voovoos/README.md

 ## Code atoms

 Look at the end of `voovoos.js` to see all the accepted code atoms and what they do.
 Anything that is not a valid code atom is a no-op
+New atoms are super easy to add if you're at all familiar with basic JS syntax and lambdas.
+Please, please, **please**, submit PRs to add more atoms, lord knows I won't be adding any more :P